samuelbelko/blog/posts/AListOfOutstandingTheoryBooks.md

 My list is of course biased by my own interests.
 I don't claim to have read every book cover to cover, but with each one I spend enough many hours to know it definitely should be mentioned here.

-There are some good candidates that I omit for now, but I might add them later, once I have a better impression of them.
+There are some good candidates that I omit for now, but I might add them later once I have a more complete impression of them.

 **A list of outstanding theory books:**